LaboJeanPerrin/NeuroTools/Matlab/misc_functions/README.txt

-Here, there will be misc function not yet integrated to a certain tool.
+Misc functions are not intended to be integrated to a certain tool.